This article shares relevant smart home statistics about the smart home market value, key advancements, demographics, use cases, and more.

 This smart home industry stat makes a lot of sense, given the fact that more and more people are considering the idea of automating their homes.
 After all, smart home tech leads to increased comfort, security, and convenience.
 Similarly, this technology is also bound to increase energy efficiency, as we will see later on.

 As such, the popularity of this market is currently at its all-time high, since more and more people are looking to automate their homes.
 After all, 57% of Americans believe that this technology saves them at least 30 minutes on a daily basis.

 Therefore, we can easily conclude that there is an appeal for smart home hardware in the US.
 In fact, such devices are considerably more popular here when compared to other regions of the world, such as Europe.
 Nevertheless, the trend is actively expanding worldwide.

 According to Statista, the market for new tech for homes has actively grown in these regions, where billions of dollars’ worth of revenue have been recorded thus far. $23,577 million have been recorded in the US, followed by $16,241 million in China, $4,127 million in the UK, $4,113 million in Germany, and $3,814 million in Japan.
 However, in the near future, revenue will increase in other countries as well.

-At the moment, voice assistants developed by Amazon and Apple seem to be the most popular (Alexa and Siri).
+At the moment, voice assistants developed by Amazon and Apple seem to be the most popular (Amazon Alexa accounts for 62% of the market).
 However, Chinese competitors like Baidu and iFlytek are quickly gaining their own portion of the market share, especially in Asian countries where the smart home market share is actively growing.